1. Home>

 Introduction

-Asistir is the Spanish verb for "to assist, to attend".
+Asistir is the Spanish verb for "to attend".
 It is a regular IR verb.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 ItemSpanishEnglish